inotia00/revanced-documentation/docs/rvx-manager.md

 - Read [this document](https://github.com/inotia00/revanced-documentation/blob/main/docs/information-about-patches.md) for information on patches you may want to include or exclude.
 Otherwise, just click the `Default` button.

 > [!IMPORTANT]
-> For ROOT YouTube / YouTube Music installations, the `GmsCore support` patch must be excluded.
+> For ROOT YouTube / YT Music installations, the `GmsCore support` patch must be excluded.
 For non-ROOT installations, the patch must be included.

 - When satisfied with your patch selection, click the `Done` button, and then the `Patch` button.